GatorBash/Probecollector/README.md

 # Probecollector
-Linux build to collect wifiprobs.
+Linux build to collect wifiprobes.
 **Note for educational purposes only**

 ## Needed Hardware